Skip to content

 11. Verification report on compliance with POIG Charter, if a POIG member?

-[Externally verified] The company has published the verification report on compliance with the POIG charter.
+[Externally verified] The company is a POIG member and verification reports on compliance with the POIG charter have been published.

 • P